MeerLe1che/MeerLe1che/README.md

 - 👋 Hi, Ich bin MeerLe1che
-- 👀 Ich lerne zurzeit JavaScript ...
+- 👀 Ich lerne zurzeit JavaScript, sowie Python ...

 <!---
 MeerLe1che/MeerLe1che is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.